Getting an Interview

 - Declined OfferPositive ExperienceEasy InterviewDeclined OfferPositive ExperienceEasy Interview

 I applied through college or university – interviewed at Tata Consultancy Services (Toronto, ON).

 Standard quick HR phone interview, followed by on Campus interview.
 The campus interview was with 2 other software engineers and 1 HR employee.
 Went through my resume, explained my relevant experiences and discussed them.
 Was asked about programming language experience from Co-op and school.
 Asked about black/white/grey-box testing.

 Then the HR employee asked me some HR questions: Conflict Resolution w/ example, how to handle and deal with criticism w/ example, how to manage tasks with high pressure and deadlines w/ example.

 No real technical interview came which was surprising.

-I applied online and the process took a day – interviewed at Tata Consultancy Services in October 2013.
+I applied online.
+The process took a day – interviewed at Tata Consultancy Services (Toronto, ON) in October 2013.